barionleg/cesium.wiki.gs/Material-System-Details.md

 ## Phase 6

 * How does this fit with the effects framework for models?
 Can they work well together?
+* JSON schema features.
-* Support uniform arrays in our JSON schema.
+   * Support uniform arrays.
+   * Support `sourceURI` for external GLSL source files.

 ## Questions